How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 SELinux significantly alters system behavior and can render services inaccessible if misconfigured.
 Before proceeding on production servers, ensure you have console access or an alternative recovery method beyond SSH, and consider testing in a virtual machine first.
 Always start with permissive mode to identify potential issues before switching to enforcing mode.

-Before installing SELinux, you must disable AppArmor since both are Linux Security Module (LSM) frameworks that compete for the same kernel hooks.
-Only one LSM can actively enforce policies at a time, so running both simultaneously causes conflicts.
-Ubuntu ships with AppArmor enabled by default, making this step essential for SELinux operation.
+Disabling AppArmor on Ubuntu is required because both AppArmor and SELinux are Linux Security Module (LSM) frameworks that compete for the same kernel hooks.
+Only one LSM can actively enforce policies at a time, so Ubuntu’s default AppArmor installation must be stopped before SELinux can take over.

 sudo systemctl status apparmor

-Then, if AppArmor is running, disable it permanently to allow SELinux to take over access control enforcement:
+If AppArmor is active, disable it permanently so SELinux can take over access control enforcement:

 sudo systemctl disable apparmor --now

-After disabling AppArmor, install the full SELinux toolchain with APT (Ubuntu’s package manager, similar to Windows Update).
-The policycoreutils, selinux-utils, and selinux-basics packages provide the management utilities and helper scripts, while selinux-policy-default supplies the actual SELinux policy database that Ubuntu needs to boot in enforcing mode.
-Add auditd as well so kernel denials get logged to /var/log/audit/audit.log for troubleshooting.
+Install the full SELinux toolchain with a single APT command.
+The policycoreutils, selinux-utils, and selinux-basics packages provide management utilities and helper scripts, while selinux-policy-default supplies the policy database Ubuntu needs to boot in enforcing mode.
+Including auditd ensures kernel denials are logged to /var/log/audit/audit.log for troubleshooting:

 sudo apt install policycoreutils selinux-utils selinux-basics selinux-policy-default auditd

-Once installation completes, Ubuntu creates the SELinux configuration directory, loads the default policy set, and enables the audit daemon required for later diagnostics.
+Once installation completes, Ubuntu creates the SELinux configuration directory at /etc/selinux/, loads the default policy set, and enables the audit daemon required for later diagnostics.

 sudo selinux-activate

-SSH connections to remote servers may be disrupted when switching to enforcing mode if SELinux policies restrict sshd_t domain access.
-For production servers, test in permissive mode first and monitor audit logs for SSH-related denials before enforcing policies.
-Additionally, maintain console access or have a recovery plan ready in case SSH becomes inaccessible.
+SSH connections to remote servers may be disrupted when switching to enforcing mode if SELinux policies restrict the sshd_t domain.
+For production servers, test in permissive mode first and monitor audit logs for SSH-related denials before enforcing.
+Maintain console access or a recovery plan in case SSH on Ubuntu becomes inaccessible.

 sudo reboot

-After the reboot completes, SELinux runs in permissive mode so you can verify services, relabel files, and review audit logs without blocking traffic.
-The following sections cover configuration customization and troubleshooting common issues before you enable enforcing mode later.
+After the reboot, SELinux runs in permissive mode.
+The following sections cover configuration customization and troubleshooting common issues before you enable enforcing mode.

-To change SELinux modes or policy types, edit the main configuration file located at /etc/selinux/config.
+The main configuration file at /etc/selinux/config controls the active mode and policy type.
 Open it with your preferred text editor:

 sudo nano /etc/selinux/config

-After saving changes to the configuration file, reboot your system for them to take effect:
+After saving changes to the configuration file, reboot for them to take effect:

 sudo reboot

-In addition, web servers require specific SELinux configuration to allow HTTP and HTTPS traffic.
-The following examples demonstrate how to configure policies for Apache, Nginx, or other web services running on Ubuntu.
+Web servers require specific SELinux configuration to allow HTTP and HTTPS traffic.
+The examples below show how to configure policies for Apache on Ubuntu, Nginx on Ubuntu, or other web services running on Ubuntu.

 Install SELinux Management Tools